AditiSonone12/Demo/README.md

 # Demo
-This is Demo repository to study the github.
+This is Demo repository to study the git & github.